the-argus/okaylib/README.md

 - [ ] An arraylist type which does not store its elements contiguously but rather in roughly cache-line-sized blocks, then has an array of pointers to blocks. constant time lookup and less memory fragementation
-- [ ] `std::ranges` reimplementation, with some new views. sliding window,
-      jumping window (grouper? chunk?), lattice, bit_lattice (similar to sliding window, pass in 0b10101 to get the next three alternating items), enumerate, zip, into, take, drop, skip_if... support for allocators for stuff like into. explicit when an iterable/cursor is demoted (from random access to something else, especially)
 - [ ] fold/reduce function(s) compatible with above views
 - [ ] reimplementation of `<algorithm>` stuff: `stable_sort`, `sort`, `copy_if`,
       `copy`, `move`, `count`, `count_if` `mismatch` `find`, `starts_with`, `ends_with`,